Here is a complete guide on Boating in Bangkok:

 5. River CruisesThe huge cruises, most of which are ‘dinner cruises’, are a lavish way to explore the city on the banks of rivers in the town.
 Most cruises begin at the River City Shopping Complex covering major tourist spots like the Grand Palace, Wat Arun and Santa Cruz Church.
 Along with splendid views, the cruises provide lavish buffet, delicious food and live shows like a live band, dance performances for the tourists.

 Timings: (three to two-hour rides, depending on cruise choice)

 7:00 PM to 9:00 PM or 10:00 PM

 Tips and Advice While Boating in Bangkok

-The canal and riverboats are well-demarcated to differentiate for the tourists.
+- The canal and riverboats are well-demarcated to differentiate for the tourists.
 However, it has been found that tourists are not able to identify canal boats quickly.
 Hence it’s essential to know the boat before boarding, where is it heading to and where it will stop.

-All boats have flags on them and a specified time in which they operate.
+- All boats have flags on them and a specified time in which they operate.
 When the day approaches its end, all boats fix a black flag on their which symbolises the end of boating services for the day.

-It is crucial to arrive early when you’re planning to board a boat as most of the times, the boating lines are jam-packed with long queues.
+- It is crucial to arrive early when you’re planning to board a boat as most of the times, the boating lines are jam-packed with long queues.
 Make use of wires and cables to get on and off the boat very cautiously.
 Falling anywhere here can prove to be fatal

-Beware from all sorts of scams and frauds found on the boats in Bangkok.
+- Beware from all sorts of scams and frauds found on the boats in Bangkok.
 Most scams happen on these boats where some stranger can approach you by telling you that a major tourist destination is closed and offers you an alternative place to visit instead.
-Do not listen to such scams, as they may try to rob you with extra money and may fool you up.
+Do not listen to such scams, as they may try to rob you with extra money and may fool you.
 Be careful of pickpockets, and save your valuables from being stolen.